Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

  - The second challenge that arose was the issue with the spring security.
 The original page with default user, admin, and super-admin gave no difficulty but implementing user registration added a few difficult hurdles to overcome due to changes needing to be made to the UserService and UserServiceImpl.
  - Had a lot of trouble adding functionality for adding a new question to the FAQ database and having it display on the FAQ page.
 (The solution was very simple...I had the model.addAttribute in the wrong mapping)
  - Not sure which method of taking an uploaded photo from a user and storing it into the database will work best.
- - Had an issue with updating a form and it deleting all of the other information.
-The solution to this was to add all the other form elements to the update form in a hidden class so that they would fill with their old information and submit it again but this would not change the data.
+ - Had an issue with updating a form and it deleting all the other information.
+The solution to this was to add all the other form elements to the update form in a hidden class attribute so that they would fill with their old information and submit it again but this would not change the data.

 ## Future Implementations